• Skip to main content

 Find it: Amazon

 This European style board game requires a different type of strategic thinking from the other games on this list.
 Players act as settlers in an attempt to acquire land and buildings by hoarding resources and trading with others.
-Game play lasts longer than typical family games but 10-15 year olds will love this type of game that mixes strategy with role play and will love playing it with their friends.
+Game play lasts longer than typical family games but 10-15 year olds enjoy this type of game that mixes strategy with role play, and will love playing it with their friends.

 Exploding Kittens card game